Hermaea bifida (Montagu, 1815)

 - Bifida.
 From Latin bifidatus, divided in two.

 This species is known in Atlantic waters, around the British Isles, in the Strait of Skagerrak (separating Norway from Denmark), in the Iberian Peninsula and in the western Mediterranean.
 It has also been cited in the Caribbean Sea.
 In the Iberian Peninsula it has been cited in Galicia, all along the Portuguese coast, in the Atlantic coast of Andalusia, in the Strait of Gibraltar, the southeastern coast and, in the Catalan coast, in several locations of the Costa Brava like Cadaqués, Cala Aiguafreda (Begur), Cala Margarida (Palamos) and Tossa de Mar.
+Existing reports of this species should be revised because they could correspond to misidentified Hermaea cantabra specimens.

 | : OBIS|